markstory/cakephp-typescript-react/README.md

 The above will generate minified assets and *not* generate sourcemaps.
 Ideally the above command is generated during your deploy process, or when you build the artifacts you are going to deploy.

+## Running the local PHP server

+You can run the local PHP server with:

+    bin/cake server

+And then visit this server at `http://localhost:8765`.
+Using another webserver is possible, but you will need to further configure `mix` to know about the subdirectory your application is running in.
+If you have built the frontend using webpack you can view `http://localhost:8765/pages/greet` to see a the result of a PHP template that also renders react components.